sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-This looks alright, isn't it ? but wait, let's see how metod `createDeliveryItem` looks like.
+This is fine, isn't it? but wait, let's see how method `createDeliveryItem` looks like:

 ```groovy
 private def createDeliveryItem() {